squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 For WCCP to work, you firstly need to configure your Squid Cache, and additionally configure the host OS to redirect the HTTP traffic from port 80 to whatever port your Squid box is listening to the traffic on.
 Once you have done this you can then proceed to configure WCCP on your router.

 ==== Does Squid support WCCP? ====

-Cisco's Web Cache Coordination Protocol V1.0 is supported in all current versions of Squid.
-WCCPv2 is supported by Squid-2.6 and later.
+Cisco's Web Cache Coordination Protocol V1.0 and WCCPv2 are both supported in all current versions of Squid.

 ==== Do I need a cisco router to run WCCP? ====
 No.  Originally WCCP support could only be found on cisco devices, but some other network vendors now support WCCP as well.
 If you have any information on how to configure non-cisco devices, please post this here.